courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

 : The RSP filtering procedure was implemented as per [Khodadad et al., 2018](https://doi.org/10.1088/1361-6579/aad7e6), which includes a bidirectional butterworth bandpass filter (low cutoff: 0.05 Hz; high cutoff: 3 Hz; order: 2).
 The lower cutoff was set to preserve breathing rate higher than 3 breath per minute.
 The signal was than downsample to 1000 Hz.
-The peaks and trouhgs were identified on the downsampled signal as per [Khondadad et al. (2018)](https://doi.org/10.1088/1361-6579/aad7e6).
+The peaks and troughs were identified on the downsampled signal as per [Khondadad et al. (2018)](https://doi.org/10.1088/1361-6579/aad7e6).
-From those parameters, the respiratory amplitude were calculated as the difference between a trough and the following peak.
-Additionally, the Respiratory
-Volume per Time (RVT) was computed using the method described in [Harrison et al. (2021)](https://doi.org/10.1016/j.neuroimage.2021.117787).

 ### QC-ing pipeline description
 In order to evaluate the usability of the physiological data, quality indices were calculated for each modality on the filtered signals.
 These signals were